suresk/aihack/README.md

 - A bot that helps you write one-pagers for product ideas that match your company's requirements and style
 - Onboarding help for new employees
 - What is an annoying part of your job you wish you didn't have to do anymore?
+- Still stuck?
+Try asking the LLM for ideas.